ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 2.0 =
+* New - Exported the Atlas database option to a new plugin.
+If you use your own Atlas Database instead of GeoNames, then you must install the ZP Atlas plugin BEFORE updating to ZodiacPress 2.0.
+See the [release post](@todo) for more information.

 = 1.9.1 =
 * Fix - Removed extra slash from URL for add-on updates.